 A plant-based diet overcomes the ApoE4 genetic Alzheimer’s susceptibility gene.

-A quality plant-based diet prevents brain shinkage.
+A quality plant-based diet helps to prevent brain shinkage.

 A poor diet caused Alzheimer’s and Parkinson’s in rats.